 Good for consumers.
 Good for business.

-Each jurisdiction in Maryland – many of which would welcome new revenue, new jobs, and new stores – can regulate the time and location for beer and wine sales by approved sellers, but local districts are unable to grant licenses to chain stores.
+Each jurisdiction in Maryland – many of which would welcome new revenue, new jobs, and new stores – can regulate the time and location for beer and wine sales by approved sellers, but local districts are generally unable to grant licenses to chain stores.
 Maryland law protects the sole interests of liquor store owners, not Maryland consumers and localities.

 Times have changed.
 Now shoppers can buy almost anything on the internet…but still can’t pick up a bottle of wine at the grocery store?
 That’s ridiculous.